Warning Signs and Symptoms of Sudden Cardiac Arrest

 A few years back, a group of parents were interviewed after losing their child to sudden cardiac arrest.
 Seventy-two percent of them said their child exhibited a warning sign – they just didn’t recognize it as a warning sign.
-It is true that sudden cardiac arrest can happen suddenly and unexpectedly, but it is important to know the sudden cardiac arrest symptoms.
+Sudden cardiac arrest can happen suddenly and unexpectedly – without warning signs – but it important to know them.

-- the sudden and unexplained death of a family member under the age of 50 (SIDS, drowning, single auto accident).
+- Sudden and unexplained death of a family member under the age of 50 (e.g. drowning, auto accident, SIDS).

 #1 is the most common, so we want to spend a moment talking about fainting and seizures.
 If your child passes out during or right after exercise, stop everything.
 S/he should seek medical attention.
 If your car suddenly stopped running without warning, would you assume it’s fine or go to a mechanic?

 Seizures are a symptom of neurological conditions.
 In the case of epilepsy, the advice is to leave the person alone and make sure the area around them is safe.
 However, seizure can happen during cardiac arrest too and the last thing you want to do is leave the person alone.
 If the child doesn’t have a history of epilepsy and there was not a trauma to the head, assume the child is in cardiac arrest.